MaskingTechnology/jitar/examples/concepts/construction/README.md

 npm install
 ```

 2\.
-Next build the application by running the following command.
+Next, build the application by running the following command.

 ```bash
 npm run build